 Branch Bombing

 It is possible to have the plugin continuously add branch points and then as those points grow add more branch points at an exponential rate.
-As such the ratio between length to branch (mean of this distribution) and vessel velocity should remain high.
-You will probably see runtimes increase exponentially as this ratio approaches 1.25:1. trouble is virtually guaranteed if the ratio is 1:1.
-I personally experienced problems with a ratio of 175:140.
+Thus, the ratio between length to branch (mean of this distribution) and vessel velocity should remain high.
+You will probably see runtimes increase exponentially as this ratio approaches 1.25:1.
+Trouble is virtually guaranteed if the ratio is 1:1.

 Sample Files